Quuxplusone/Advent/adventure-family-tree/field-guide.md

 ### LONG0751

-- Elephant Graveyard, Leprechaun Rock, orcs at helipad
+- Elephant Graveyard, Leprechaun Rock, orcs at helipad, Castle of Aldor and lost silver mine

+- Outside the grate, there is a _large cloth bag_ containing _grey powder_.

 ### LUPI0440